thisisadityapatel/botblitz/README.md

 ### Description

-Botblitz is a 3D minigame designed in OpenGL where players are tasked with shooting waves of robots (Optimus Prime), players must hit all robots before they reach the finish line (behind the cannon).
+3D minigame designed in C+ OpenGL where players are tasked with shooting waves of robots (Optimus Prime), players must hit all robots before they reach the finish line (behind the cannon).
 If a robot reaches the end it dies, once all robots are dead the level resets.

 https://github.com/user-attachments/assets/6d1b335e-ca60-440b-9557-83b02721017d

 https://github.com/user-attachments/assets/37946ad6-0d0c-4a24-9611-c754dddf8018

-There are three levels for the game, with each level the robots become faster making it difficult to hunt them down using the defensive cannon.
+There are three levels to the game, at with each level robots move faster making it difficult to hunt using the defensive cannon.

 Click `7` for `Level 1` - Easy (Default)
 Click `8` for `Level 2` - Medium